jhammarstedt/MLOps-Kubeflow_in_GCP/README.md

  * Do this by running:
  `gcloud_MLOPS_demo/containers ./build_containers.sh `
  This will run "build_single_container.sh in each directory"
-4. Each subfolder (which will be a container should include)
+4. Each subfolder (which will be a container will include)
-  * A cloudbuild.yaml file which will tell Cloud Build to create a dockercontainer by running the included dockerfile (No need to create- will be regenerated at each run)
+  * A cloudbuild.yaml file (created in build_single_repo.sh) which will let Cloud Build create a docker container by running the included Dockerfile.
-  * A DockerFile that mainly creates a subdirectory and runs the task script (e.g deploy.sh)
+  * The DockerFile that mainly runs the task script (e.g deploy.sh)
   * A task script that tells the Docker container what to do (e.g deploy the trained model to the AI-platform)
 5. To test the container manually run

 `docker run -t gcr.io/{YOUR_PROJECT}/{IMAGE}:latest --project {YOUR_PROJECT} --bucket {YOUR_BUCKET} local`

-to run the container that deploys the model to AI platform I would run:
+e.g to run the container that deploys the model to AI platform I would run:

 `docker run -t gcr.io/ml-pipeline-309409/ml-demo-deploy-toai `

-6. Create a pipeline in python using the kubeflow API
+6. Create a pipeline in python using the kubeflow API (currently a notebook in AI platform)
 7. Now we can either run the pipeline manually at the pipeline dashbord from 1. or run it as a script.
 ### CI (To be added) ##
 8. To set up CI and rebuild at every PR: